 Tuscia has a rich and varied culinary tradition and I was surprised to learn the region is famous for hazelnuts (it even supplies them for Nutella and Ferrero Rocher!).
 In addition to introducing you to the arts of the area, Tuscia Experience also introduces you to its food artisans.
 You’ll have the opportunity to visit to learn about and taste the following local specialties: lentils, chickpeas and other pulses at Azienda Agricola Biologica Marco Camilli, a traditional pasta called Fieno Maccaroni (perfect for serving with a local ragù) at Pastificio Artigianale Fanelli, prosciutto, salamis and sausages at Salumificio Coccia, sheep’s cheeses at Azienda Agricola Il Fiocchino, marmalades and herb blends at Sapori di Ieri and craft beers made with ancient herbs at Birrificio Itineris.

-La Tuscia has two volcanic lakes in its territory, the Lago di Bolsena and Lago di Vico, meaning you can go snorkeling, sailing and windsurfing, as well as hiking, biking and horseback riding while you’re in the area.
+Tuscia has two volcanic lakes in its territory, the Lago di Bolsena and Lago di Vico, meaning you can go snorkeling, sailing and windsurfing, as well as hiking, biking and horseback riding while you’re in the area.
 Lago di Bolsena is a fairly large lake with a number of charming lakeside towns on its shores, including Montefiascone (well-known for its Est!
 Est!
 Est! white wine), the colorful fishing town of Marta, the picturesque borgo of Capodimonte and the town of Bolsena itself.
-Lago di Vico is a smaller lake and a protected nature reserve so it’s a great place to for swimming, kayaking and soaking in the natural beauty of the area.
+Nearby, Lago di Vico is a protect nature reserve so it’s ideal for swimming and kayaking.